prabhat510/capstone-project/README.md

 -> There is functionality for registration and login.<br>
 -> Users can register themselves as a standard user or admin user.<br>
 -> Admin users can add, delete or update the book or any information related to a book.<br>
--> Standard users can only view the book details and search for them.
+-> Standard users can only view the book details and search for them.<br>
 -> Users can also provide feedback to the website regarding their experience.